 2. Green is Gold (2016)

-Written and directed by Ryon Baxter, ‘Green is Gold’ is the story of two brothers whose lives get complicated owing to the fact that one of them has a rather dangerous business to sustain.
-Baxter himself plays the leading character, Cameron, who has to take care of his 13-year-old Mason brother after their father gets arrested and eventually imprisoned.
+Written and directed by Ryon Baxter, ‘Green is Gold’ is the story of two brothers whose lives get complicated because one of them has a rather dangerous business to sustain.
+Baxter himself plays the leading character, Cameron, who has to take care of his 13-year-old brother Mason after their father gets arrested and eventually imprisoned.
 However, Cameron is a marijuana dealer who grows the plant in his home.
-His business keeps Cameron busy and he is unable to look after his brother.
+His business keeps Cameron busy, and he cannot look after his brother.
 It is only when Mason himself gets interested in learning the tricks of proper marijuana cultivation that the brothers begin to bond once again.
+You may watch ‘Green is Gold’ here.

 Read More: Best Kidnapping Movies on Amazon Prime